 As mentioned, getting started isn’t very cost-prohibitive as you can find printers at low prices.
 Sure, most entry-level printers might have prevailing issues, mainly concerning speed and print quality.
 However, you can resolve these issues with proper setup and sound quality RIP software and inks, among other things.

-Assuming ideal circumstances, you might be able to net an entry-level setup.
-It includes a converted printer; a starter set of DTF inks, transfer films, and hot melt powder; the AcroRip software; a cutting board; and a good quality heat press – for approximately $2,500 to $3,000.
+Assuming ideal circumstances, you might be able to get an entry-level setup.
+It includes an entry-level DTF printer; a starter set of DTF inks, transfer films, and hot melt powder; the AcroRip software; a cutting board; and a good quality heat press – for approximately $1,500 to $3,000.
+It’s not as cheap as when converted printers were all the rage, but they’re still more affordable than other decorative methods.

 For an industrial-level setup, on the other hand, you can buy a complete printing machine with other automated systems (like the DigitalHeat FX DTF 24H2 printer), such as an automatic powder shaker and heater as well as a heat press, for upwards of $15,000 or higher.